Looking for the best card to use while grocery shopping? These options will help you score major savings, regardless of your credit profile.

 There is no shortage of credit card options that reward grocery spending, so in addition to our top picks above, consider these alternatives.

-How to pick the right card for grocery shopping
+How to choose a card for grocery shopping

 For most of us, using a credit card at a grocery store simply involves taking it out in the checkout line.
-But if you want to up your grocery shopping game and save some serious money, here are some tips and secret strategies from credit card experts and the most seasoned shoppers we could find.
+But if you want to up your grocery shopping game and save some serious money, here are some tips to keep in mind when determining if a card is right for you:

 “When you use a cash back card, it’s like having a coupon to save a certain amount off your total purchase each and every time you buy groceries.
 This savings isn’t limited to grocery stores – a flat-rate rewards card will apply the same cash back or miles to all of your purchases,” says Ashley Dull of CardRates.com.